flyntwp/flynt/README.md

 * `Flynt\Utils\Options::getTranslatable` <br> Retrieve a translatable option.
 * `Flynt\Utils\Options::getGlobal` <br> Retrieve a global option.

-### Dynamic Resize & WebP Generation
+### Timber Dynamic Resize & WebP Generation
+​

-Timber provides [a `resize` filter to resize images](https://timber.github.io/docs/reference/timber-imagehelper/#resize).
-This filter creates all images on the page when it's loaded for the first time.
-If there are many images on one page this can lead to a very slow load time, or even a complete timeout.
+Timber provides [a `resize` filter to resize images](https://timber.github.io/docs/reference/timber-imagehelper/#resize) on first page load.
+Resizing many images at the same time can result in a server timeout.
+​

-Flynt includes an alternative `resizeDynamic` filter.
-This filter can generates images upon first request and also supports the generation of WebP images.
+That's why Flynt provides a `resizeDynamic` filter, that resizes images asynchronously upon first request of the image itself.
+The filter optionally generates additional WebP file versions for faster loading times.
+​

-All of the generated images are stored in `uploads/resized`.
-To manually regenerate all of these images, delete this folder and the next time an image is requested it will be regenerated.
+Resized images are stored in `uploads/resized`.
+To regenerate all image sizes and file versions, delete the folder.

-For serving WebP images to supported browsers, you will most likely need to adjust the config of your web server.
-For Apache, Flynt adds specific rules to the `.htaccess` automatically.

-To toggle these functionalities, you can use the settings under **Timber Dynamic Resize** in the global options in wp-admin.
+​
+To enable Dynamic Resize and WebP Support, go to **Global Options -> Timber Dynamic Resize**.
+​
 #### Troubleshooting

-1. Some configurations for nginx differ from the suggested WordPress config.
-This might lead to 404 error for the dynamic images.
-You can see that this is the case, if an image url returns a 404 from nginx, not from WordPress itself.

-In this case, please add something like
+​
+If `resizedDynamic` is enabled and image requests result in 404 errors, try the following solutions:
+​
+1. If you're using nginx and the server (not WordPress) responds with a 404 error, check your server configuration against [the recommended standard](https://wordpress.org/support/article/nginx/#general-wordpress-rules).
+If the standard configuration cannot be used, resolve the image requests correctly by adding the following rule to your configuration:

 ```nginx
 location ~ "^(.*)/wp-content/uploads/(.*)$" {